Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 For the most part however, the rules of discovery in a criminal case will require for the information to be provided to the public— therefore, an offender’s record will display information such as date of arrest, reasons for arrest, and the arresting agency.2

-Perform an Arrest Records Search Through North Carolina County Sheriff’s Offices
+Perform an Arrest Records Search via County Sheriff’s Offices Throughout North Carolina

 Other than local police departments, the county sheriff’s offices are a viable law enforcement agency to obtain information on recent arrests.
 The state of North Carolina has 100 counties, with each one having a sheriff’s office.